grafana/metrictank/docs/tools.md

     	configuration file path (default "/etc/metrictank/metrictank.ini") -format string
     	template to render the data with (default "{{.Part}} {{.OrgId}} {{.Id}} {{.Name}} {{.Metric}} {{.Interval}} {{.Value}} {{.Time}} {{.Unit}} {{.Mtype}} {{.Tags}}")
+  -prefix string
+    	only show metrics that have this prefix
+  -substr string
+    	only show metrics that have this substring
 ```